s5546/logParser/README.md

 		- I probably can't match it for speed (at least with a single thread), since I'm on python (or is that just an excuse? idk)

 		- we occasionally beat grep on multiple file searches

+		- we can search through partially binary files

 	- ideas (not necessarily practical ones):